ertkjern/fuss-rating/README.md

 `npm install` or `yarn install`

 To be able to use add matches you have to create a new Firebase datbase.
 This is a free service to use.
-The production database is public, but please don't use this for testing.
-I recommend therefore to create a new *Firestore database* and enable *email authentication*.
+I recommend to create a new *Firestore database* and enable *email authentication* when developing.

 After you have created a new Firebase database, you can add the firebase information to the `environment.ts` files A more detailed description on how to setup Firebase with Angular can be found [here](https://github.com/angular/angularfire2) and a